 Oddly enough, at least in the US, defeats are always blamed on this while victories are credited to divine intervention.
 The reverse is almost never the case.

 In Chrono Trigger there is a sequence where your party has all of their money and equipment taken from them.
 Unless you have Ayla in your party, this sequence becomes a stealth mission.
+Strangely, you are unable to fight even if you have magic.

 In Prototype, halfway through the game Alex is given a "cure" that zaps him of all of his powers besides his strength, speed, and shapeshifting.
 He gets better.